 - Grantor: Creates the Trust and sets the terms

-- Trust property: This is the property that is held in trust, which can be any type of asset, such as real estate, stocks, or personal property.
+- Trust property: Property held within a trust, such as real estate, stocks, or personal property.

 - Trustee: The trustee is the person or entity that holds legal title to the trust property and is responsible for managing it for the benefit of the beneficiary.

-- Beneficiary: The beneficiary is the person or entity who is entitled to receive the benefits of the trust property, such as income or the use of the property.
+- Beneficiary: A person or entity entitled to receive the benefits of the trust property, such as income or the use of the property.

 - Purpose of the trust: The trust must have a specific purpose, such as providing for the care of a minor child or managing assets for a disabled individual.

-- Trust document: The trust is typically created by a written document, called a “trust instrument,” which outlines the terms of the trust and specifies the rights and responsibilities of the trustee and beneficiary.
+- Trust document: A written document, called a “trust instrument,” which outlines the terms of the trust and specifies the rights and responsibilities of the trustee and beneficiary.